 Also if you are ever in the Eastern Sierra, you should definitely stop and visit his gallery in person in Bishop, California.

-I’ve also taken short seminars relating to the climbing photography niche which I found extremely beneficial, particularly a great seminar at Red Rock Rendezvous.
+I’ve also taken short seminars relating to the climbing photography niche which I found extremely beneficial, particularly a great seminar at Red Rock Rendezvous in Las Vegas.

 The key, I think, is to be like a sponge and soak up everything you can from whatever sources you can get your hands on.
-You can learn from wedding photography professionals or product photographers, it’s all part of the craft.
+You can learn from wedding photography professionals or product photographers, it’s all part of the craft and it all applies in your journey in some way, shape, or form, although you’ll develop a preference for certain types of photography over others.

 Do Interesting Things